Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Introduction

-The remainder of this paper is organized as follows.
-Section 2 explains the motivation from the perspective of orthogonal energy decomposition.
-Considering the relatively complicated form of NOM, a simplified second-order NOM with symmetric support is presented in Section 3.
-In the same section, the weighted bond-based nonlocal bar and nonlocal beam are derived.
-In Section 4, the bond-based nonlocal elasticity is derived in 2D and 3D using energy equivalence in detail.
-In analogy to the phase field method, a simple but effective bond-cutting criterion based on normal or shear strains is proposed.
-The plastic model for the bond- element in nonlocal elasticity is derived.
-In Section 5, using the second order NOM in ideal support, the nonlocal bond-based isotropic thin plate model and the nonlocal bond-based gradient elasticity are derived.
-Three numerical experiments are presented in Section 6, including the nonlocal simple support beam and crack propagation in single-edge- notched plate under tension/shear boundary conditions and the Kalthoff-Winkler test with tension and shear fractures.
-Some conclusions and outlook are given in Section 7.
+The subsequent sections of this writing are structured in the following manner.
+Section 2 provides a succinct overview of the nonlocal operator method and delves into the basic principles of local and nonlocal models.
+The third section expounds upon the orthogonal decomposition of energy as it pertains to fracture modeling using both the phase field method and bond-based peridynamics.
+In Section 4, a second-order NOM with symmetric support is presented in a simplified form.
+This section presents the derivation of the weighted bond-based nonlocal bar and nonlocal beam model.
+Section 5 of the paper presents a detailed derivation of the bond-based nonlocal elasticity in both two-dimensional and three-dimensional settings, utilizing energy equivalence.
+A bond-cutting criterion that is based on normal or shear strains is proposed as a simple yet effective approach, drawing an analogy to the phase field method.
+The derivation of the plastic model for the bond in nonlocal elasticity is presented.
+Section 6 presents the derivation of the nonlocal bond-based isotropic thin plate model and the nonlocal bond-based gradient elasticity using the second-order NOM under symmetric support.
+Section 7 outlines three numerical experiments, namely the nonlocal simply supported beam, crack propagation in a single-edge-notched plate under tension/shear boundary conditions, and the Kalthoff-Winkler test with tension and shear fractures.
+Section 8 presents conclusions and an outlook.